n00bgineer/herobot.agents/readme.md

 # HeroBot Agents

 [**HeroBot**](https://herobot.site) is your personal AI learning wizard that guides you through the adventurous journey of acquiring new skills.
 It crafts personalized roadmaps based on your existing knowledge and familiarity with a subject, rather than imposing a one-size-fits-all approach to learning.
 As your loyal sidekick, HeroBot helps you stay on track with your learning goals, communicating through instant messaging platforms e.g., Telegram.
-To learn more about the hows (e.g., How does HeroBot help you learn more efficiently?) and whys (e.g., Why do you need yet-another learning tool?), please visit our [about](https://herobot.site/about) page.
+To learn more about the hows (e.g., How does HeroBot help you learn more efficiently?) and whys (e.g., Why do you need yet-another learning tool?), please visit our [about](https://herobot.site/about) page. **Note:** This repository contains code for HeroBot's multi-agent system.

 ![tag : innovation-lab](https://img.shields.io/badge/innovation--lab-3D8BD3)